Réservations de photographies de mariage pour 2025-2026/ Wedding photography bookings for 2025-2026

 Stabilization: Use video editing software to stabilize footage if it appears shaky.
 Many programs offer built-in stabilization tools.

 Color Grading: Adjust color settings in post-production to enhance the visual appeal.
 Use LUTs (Look-Up Tables) or manual adjustments to achieve the desired look.
-As a starting point, you can use Clipchamp. it comes free with a Windows subscription.
+I use Final Cut Pro.
+It comes free with a MAC.
 For expert color grading, you can use the DaVinci Resolve by Blackmagic.

 8. Safety and Regulations